venomlab/hexdi/README.md

         return 42

+#inject instance of SomeA as a first argument
 @hexdi.inject(SomeA)
 def test_injection(a: SomeA):
     print('test_injection:', a.foo())

 class ClassWithDependency:
+    #constructor injection
     @hexdi.inject(SomeA)
     def __init__(self, a: SomeA):
         print('ClassWithDependency.__init__:', a.foo())

+    #after that we can use property like an instance of SomeA class
     @property
     @hexdi.dependency(SomeA)
     def some_a(self) -> SomeA: pass